swissmanu/mse-thesis/content/thesis.md

 }
 ```

-Using the same imperative debugging techniques and utilities as before, software engineers debug the RP program from [@lst:example-rxjs].
-They add a breakpoint to the anonymous function passed to the `map` operator on Line 5 and run the program.
+Software engineers use the same imperative debugging techniques and utilities to debug the previous RP program from [@lst:example-rxjs]: They add they add a breakpoint to the anonymous function passed to the `map` operator on Line 5 and run the program.

 ![The stack trace provided by the Microsoft Visual Studio Code debugger, after pausing program execution within the anonymous function on Line 5 in [@lst:example-rxjs].](./figures/rxjs-stacktrace.png "RxJS stack trace"){#fig:rxjs-stacktrace width=90%}

 The stack trace ([@fig:rxjs-stacktrace]) provided by the imperative debugger reveals the debuggers major shortcoming when used with the RP program: The stack trace does not match the model of the data-flow graph described with the DSL.
 Instead, it reveals the inner, imperative implementation of RxJS' RP runtime.
-Furthermore, the debugger's step controls render ineffective since they too operate on the imperative level.
+The debugger's step controls render ineffective since they too operate on the imperative level further.
 In this example, stepping to the following statement does not result in the debugger halting at Line 6.
 Instead, it leads the engineer to the inner implementation details of RxJS.

 A common practice to overcome this problem is the manual augmentation of the source code with print statements, as shown in [@lst:rp-program-with-print-statements].
 This technique is often the last resort to debug RxJS programs.
 However, it is also regarded as a cumbersome and time consuming practice [@Alabor_Stolze_2020].